 The COVID-19 pandemic has resulted in many changes to our lives.
-One of these is the increase in people wearing face masks to protect themselves and others from SARS-CoV-2.
-For our pets this can be scary, as it makes us look different and removes one of the main ways they communicate with us and read our emotions – through our facial expressions.
+One of these is the increase in people wearing face masks to protect themselves and others from SARS-CoV-2 (the virus that causes COVID-19).
+For our companion animals this can be scary, as it makes us look different and removes one of the main ways they communicate with us and read our emotions – through our facial expressions.
 Wearing a mask is important and there are ways we can help our pets get used to this change.

-When you are helping your pet become used to something new (by habituating them to it), this needs to be paired with something good (e.g. a delicious treat, a fun game and praise/petting) so that the puppy forms positive associations with the experience.
-Training and habituation should only ever use reward-based methods, whereby the pet is set up to succeed and is then rewarded for performing the ‘good’ behaviour (positive reinforcement).
+When you are helping your companion animal become used to something new (by habituating them to it), this needs to be paired with something good (e.g. a delicious treat, a fun game and praise/petting) so that the animal forms positive associations with the experience.
+Training and habituation should only ever use reward-based methods, whereby the animal is set up to succeed and is then rewarded for performing the ‘good’ behaviour (positive reinforcement).

 Here is a step by step guide to help: